raiz147/f1-analytics-platform/README.md

 # F1 Analytics Platform

-Production-ready Formula 1 data platform for ingesting, processing, and visualizing race data using Python, PostgreSQL, Node.js, and React.
+Formula 1 data platform for ingesting, processing, and visualizing race data using Python, PostgreSQL, Node.js, and React.

 ---